Knuckles-Team/media-manager/README.md

-# Media Downloader
+# Media Manager
-*Version: 0.0.2*
+*Version: 0.0.1*

-Download videos and audio from the internet!

-### Supports:
-- YouTube
-- Twitter
-- Rumble
-- BitChute
-- Vimeo
-- And More!
+Manage your video files by changing the metadata and adding subtitles

 ### Usage:
 | Short Flag | Long Flag   | Description                                 |